Join hundreds of clinics and acquire new patients from abroad. Please fill out the form and we will get back to you within 2 days.

 Dental braces are appliances, frequently wire-based, which an orthodontist uses to align the teeth and jaws.
 The braces gently ‘push’ the teeth into the right position and straighten teeth.
 The optimum age for this treatment in the early teenage years, usually about 10-15 years old, however, the treatment can be effective at any age.

-One of the main task the braces is to straighten or moving the teeth improve how they look and how they work.
+One of the main tasks of the braces is to straighten or move the teeth to improve their look and remove any occlusion problems

 Interestingly, some crude forms of braces for teeth were used hundreds of years ago by the Ancient Greeks, Romans and Etruscans.
 However, it wasn’t until the 18th century that orthodontics took a giant leap forward, when a Frenchman, Pierre Fouchard, invited an appliance called a ‘bandeau’.
 This was a strip of metal, in a horse-shoe shape which has regularly spaced holes which fitted around the teeth to hold them in the correct place.